-- Article 366 (1) In an action that is deemed to have been filed pursuant to the provisions of Article 395 or Article 398, paragraph (1), any statement indicating that a trial and judicial decision are sought through an action on bills or notes shall be entered at the time the application is filed for a demand for payment. - (2) If a declaration of provisional execution under the provision of Article 391, paragraph (1) is issued, the statement as referred to in the preceding paragraph is deemed not to have been made.
+- Article 366 (1) In an action that is deemed to have been filed pursuant to the provisions of Article 395 or Article 398, paragraph (1), any statement indicating that a trial and judicial decision are sought through an action on bills or notes must be entered at the time the application is filed for a demand for payment. - (2) If a declaration of provisional enforceability under the provisions of Article

+391, paragraph (1) is issued, the statement referred to in the preceding paragraph is deemed not to have been made.